therishabh/salesforce-visualforce/README.md

 **Quiz: Fill in the blank**<br/>
 The way, it's hard to imagine a Trigger without **xxxx** (which gives business logic to Irigger), on the same note, it's hard to imagine a VEP in RTP (real time project) without a "Controller"!!

 **xxxx => Apex Class**

+#### What is controller in VFP ?
+The way APEX class gives "Business Logic" to Triggers.<br/>
+Controller gives "Business Logic" + "Data" to VFP.<br/><br/>

+> Controller is like a backbone of Visualforce page. because VFP itself is Dumb. it is completly depends on controller.

+#### Types of Controllers in VFP ?

+1. Standard controller
+2. Custom Controller
+3. Controller Extensions AKA Extensions

+(controllers => Backbone!)

+#### IQ: Controllers can be what?
+#### Or
+#### what entity can become controller?

+1. Object (standard or custom)</br>
+or</br>
+2. Apex class</br></br>
+Nothing else!!

+#### Interviewer can ask you, tell me 2 reasons why we need visual force page ?
+- Visualforce pages allow for the creation of custom user interfaces tailored to specific business needs.
+- They enable the incorporation of custom logic and seamless integration with external systems.

+#### why we need controller in visualforce page ? one line answer
+A. Controllers are needed in Visualforce pages to handle business logic and manage data interactions between the user interface and Salesforce.

+### Types of Controllers:
+1. Standard Controllers :
+- It deals with Standard as well as Custom objects.
+- We can write the standard object name or custom object name as a parameter for fetching the records from the database
+- They provide the standard functions like save,delete or create records.
+- Standard controllers are very helpful in designing a UI for the (custom) pages
+- Due to this, we can create a complete page with lessefforts using the controllers

+**Syntax :**
+<apex:page StandardController="Account">     This is for accessing STANDARD OBJECT
+<apex:page StandardController="Pen__c">     This is for accessing CUSTOM OBJECT

+> As we know visual force page is kind of less used in the market in that way Standard controller is rarely used in the market.
+You can say standard controller almost useless because of some limitations

+**Standard controller :**
+When our VFP is dependent on any controller which is actually an object (standard or custom, does not matter) then that controller is called as Standard Controller.<br/><br/>
+Note: At a time, only 1 object can be used.
+Either standard or custom.